From pumpkin flavored treats to Halloween activities, here are 8 Brooklyn ways to celebrate Fall.

 Drink hot chocolate at The Chocolate Room.

 Nothing says Fall like a warm cup of hot chocolate.
 And the best hot chocolate in Brooklyn is, hands down, the Belgian hot chocolate from The Chocolate Room.
 They have two great locations in the borough – Park Slope and Cobble Hill.
+This is one of the places we take you on our Brooklyn Chocolate Tour.

 Enjoy seasonal beer at Brooklyn Brewery.